 Topless and/or Nude sunbathing and swimming

-There are no laws against public nudity in Spain, but some beach resorts along the Costa Brava and elsewhere have adopted ordinances meant to combat boorish behavior1 on the part of certain types of tourists.2
+There are no laws against public nudity in Spain, but some beach resorts along the Costa Brava and elsewhere have adopted ordinances meant to combat boorish or otherwise inappropriate behavior1 on the part of certain types of tourists.2

 In other words: there’s a time and a place for everything, and if you are not mature enough to know that — and act accordingly — you may find the concept explained to you by Spanish police, who will enforce the lesson with a steep fine.

 That said, topless bathing is common at all beaches and — to the even greater shock of (usually) prudish Americans — it is not unusual to see people enjoying the sun, sea and sand completely in the nude.

 As a general rule of thumb: the more people there are on a beach, the less nudity you will encounter.
 Even then, since the Spanish have a relaxed attitude toward nudity it is quite common to see people of all ages change in and out of their bikinis or bathing suits in full view.

 If you think you cannot handle nudity, a vacation at the Costa Brava is probably not a good idea for you.

 Many of the large tourist beaches all but disappear during the winter, when storms take away the sand.
 The beaches are rebuilt in time for the tourist season.
 More often than not that explains why the type and color of sand can be so different from one beach to the next.